Robustness of the quantum Mpemba effect against state-preparation errors: Effect of state-preparation errors on accelerated thermalisation

 For small $\varepsilon$ this results in a matrix that is not necessarily unitary but is distanced from the $U_T$ based on $\varepsilon$.
 Using a QR decomposition~\cite{golub2013matrix}, $U_\varepsilon$ can be decomposed as a unitary $Q$ and an upper triangular matrix $R$ in the form

 This results in a unitary $Q$ that is distanced from the original matrix based on $\varepsilon$.
+Note, that for a given initial state, $U_P$ is taken to be constant to ensure that thermalisation time is changed only by variation of $\varepsilon$.

-Utilising this process, we compute percentage speed-up in thermalisation relative to the ideal case as a function of $\varepsilon$.
-This is shown in Fig.~\ref{fig:sho_thermalisation_error_impact} (a) for random initial pure states with occupation of up to the $N$th energy level of the oscillator.
-As with the Dicke model, the relative speed-up decays exponentially as $\varepsilon$ increases and this effect is independent of $N$.
+Utilising this process, we compute speed-up in thermalisation $R$ relative to the ideal case as a function of $\varepsilon$.
+This is shown in Fig.~\ref{fig:sho_thermalisation_error_impact} (a) for varying occupation of up to the $N$th energy level of the oscillator.
+As with the Dicke model, the relative speed-up reduces logarithmically as $\varepsilon$ increases and this effect is independent of $N$.
 Variations in the relative speed-up are due to the coefficients $c_\alpha$ for different initial states, and this is demonstrated in Fig.~\ref{fig:sho_thermalisation_error_impact} (b) where the same variation is observed for multiple different initial states with $N=20$ in all cases.
 This indicates that the susceptibility of the accelerated thermalisation to noise in the state preparation is an inherent issue with the approach that is being utilised, instead of a model-dependent issue.